Late Payment of Commercial Debts (Interest) Act 1998: Amendments to the original legislation

 The original legislation was altered from 1 November 2000 to allow small businesses to claim statutory interest from other small businesses.

-From 1 November 2002, all businesses, including public sector organisations, have been entitled to claim interest from any other business or organisation, including small businesses.
+From 1 November 2002, all businesses, including public sector organizations, have been entitled to claim interest from any other business or organization, including small businesses.

 Other legislation

-The Reporting on Payment Practices and Performance Regulations 2017, came into force on 6 April 2017.
+The Reporting on Payment Practices and Performance Regulations 2017 came into force on 6 April 2017.
 Under the rules introduced in April 2017, all large UK companies are required to publish specific information regarding their payment policies, practices and performance — including the average time taken to pay supplier invoices — twice yearly.
 This information is made public in a report.
 As an example according to this report, Capgemini has paid between 16–25% of invoices late, with a maximum payment term of 90 days.
 Capgemini UK Plc currently has two unsatisfied CCJs (County Court Judgements), with a total outstanding amount of £59,537 owed to their creditors.

+These regulations have subsequently been amended by: